AlaskaAirlines/auro-popover/demo/api.md

 </auro-popover>
 ```
 <!-- AURO-GENERATED-CONTENT:END -->

 </auro-accordion>

 ### Developer Notes

 The default trigger for a popover is a `hover` event.
 Mobile devices do not support `hover` events directly, so the `hover` event is replaced with a `touchstart` event to produce the popover.
-This is to ensure reliability of the action versus versus a dependency on a secondary interruption of the `hover` event on mobile devices.
+This is to ensure reliability of the action versus a dependency on a secondary interruption of the `hover` event on mobile devices.

 ### Theme Support